Parable #27. Lowliest seat at the Feast:

 Do not do anything out of rivalry (competition) or self-conceit (false honor) but in humility (lowliness of spirit) each person is to honor every other person higher than himself.

-In humility we are to be kind to one another, full of compassion, forgiving each other, just as Adonai Avinu in M’shicho (His Messiah) has forgiven us.
+In humility we are to be kind to one another, full of compassion, forgiving each other, just as Adonai Avinu (God our Father) in M’shicho (His Messiah) has forgiven us.
 The foolish man who (covertly) practices the pride of life and love of self as his governing principle (self-exaltation) in this life will be abased in the messianic kingdom to come (the wedding feast to come).
-In contrast: if a person serves others as unto Adonai our God with lowliness (humility), generosity, and compassion in this life, then exaltation will follow such a person in the kingdom of Adonai to come.
+In contrast: if a person serves others as unto the LORD our God with lowliness (humility), generosity, and compassion in this life, then exaltation will follow such a person in the kingdom of God to come.

 Therefore, the Messiah who is Rich in Adonai has set for us an example.
-He is the Humble Person who humbled himself more than any other person who has ever lived.
+He is the humble person who more lowly in spirit than any other person who has ever lived.
 For our Messiah, Ish Makhovot (a Man of Sorrows), had at the first of his mortal life taken the very lowest place—choosing to be the lowly Servant and Savior of all humankind.

 *הגדלה במרומים – HaGedullah Bameromim.